DrDEXT3R/EyeTracker/README.md

 # Eye Tracker

 It is a program for tracking and marking irises on webcam images.
+Due to the possibility of adjusting the threshold value in the settings window, the application works correctly in different lighting conditions.
+All tests were carried out on an average webcam (0.3 MP) embedded in a laptop computer.

 ## Demo